PETRA: Parallel End-to-end Training with Reversible Architectures: Method

 \subsection{Reversible architectures}

-We focus on the reversible neural networks presented in \cite{gomez2017reversible}, although our method is not dependent on this architecture.
+We focus on the reversible neural networks presented in \citet{gomez2017reversible}, although our method is not dependent on this architecture.
+Note that this is a weak restriction as many architectures are adaptable to reversible ones \cite{mangalam2022reversible}.
 In practice, only a few stages which do not preserve feature dimensionality are not reversible and correspond to the downsampling blocks in the ResNet.
-Fig.~\ref{fig:reversible-blocks} highlights how reversible residual blocks $F_j$ differ from their standard counterpart.
+Fig.~\ref{fig:reversible-blocks} highlights how reversible residual blocks $\mathcal{F}_j$ differ from their standard counterpart.
 The input is split into two equal-size inputs, along the channel dimension, that are propagated forward according to Fig.~\ref{fig:revblockb} using an ad-hoc operator $\tilde{\mathcal{F}}_j$.
 It can be reconstructed by reverse propagating the output according to Fig.~\ref{fig:revblockc}, by subtracting the output of $\tilde{\mathcal{F}}_j$ rather than adding it like in the previous forward.

 \paragraph{Reversible stages.} In order to compute the exact gradients during the backpropagation phase, each reversible stage needs to retrieve its output from the stage above.
-We note $F_j^{-1}$ the reverse stage function, which reconstructs the input from the output.
+We note $\mathcal{F}_j^{-1}$ the reverse stage function, which reconstructs the input from the output.
 We recursively apply the reconstruction to the final activation $x_J$, such that

 Note that reconstructing the input in our procedure is computationally equivalent to recomputing the activations in activation checkpointing, meaning it is equivalent to a single forward pass.
 Thus, this augmented backward procedure is equivalent to one regular forward call and backward call.
 However, one should observe that since the input $x_{j-1}$ must be sent to the reversible stages, this doubles the cost of backward communications.